 Sujan Patel: Fine tune your ideas

 If you’re a content creator, you’re an ideas person.
+Both blessed and cursed with an overactive imagination.

-For those who struggle for inspiration, this is perhaps even more important for you.
+But for those who struggle for inspiration, this is perhaps even more important for you.

 So, listen up.